13 January . 2020

-“You can fall in love with a new house pretty easy – there’s a lot to look at!
-Beautiful backsplashes, a well-appointed bathroom…all of this can distract from your real goals and needs,” Christopher explained.
-“I always have my clients make a list of non-negotiables: things they must have in their new home, like a large front porch or a downstairs primary suite.
+“You can fall in love with a new home pretty easy – there’s a lot to look at!
+Splashy kitchens, well-appointed bathrooms…and usually loads optional features.
+All of this can distract from your real goals and needs,” Christopher explained.
+“I always have my clients make a list of non-negotiables: things they must have in their new home, like a large front porch or a first floor master bedroom.
 This allows us to narrow down builders and floorplans the first time through.”

-Kevin also notes that buyers often don’t realize it will cost them zero out of pocket to hire an agent to represent you that’s not with the builder, so having one on your side from the beginning can only make your home shopping experience better.
+Our experts also note that buyers often don’t realize that it will cost them zero out of pocket to hire a real estate agent to represent you on a new home purchase -- one that’s not affiliated with the builder.
+Having a knowledgeable Realtor on your side from the beginning can make your home shopping experience better and more efficient.

 # 4 – Research the standout builders

 “Each builder is going to follow up differently.
-Find out how likely are they are to follow up on issues and how responsive they are to requests and questions.
-Luckily, you can find most of this information online,” Kevin suggests.
+Look at their customer services scores and warranty policy.
+Find out how they manage work orders and how responsive they are to requests and questions.
+Luckily, you can find most of this information online,” Kevin shares.

-If possible, he says, meet your builder face-to-face.
+When possible, meet your construction superintendent face-to-face.
 “The best builders will work to make sure you’re entirely happy with your home.
 If they take pride in their work, they’ll be grateful to take the opportunity to talk about it.”

-As you get closer to a final decision, things get really exciting – but it can also feel a little daunting.
+As you get closer to a final decision, things get really exciting – but also a little daunting.

 Natasha reminds buyers not to forget the details when making final decisions.
-“Make sure you pay attention to what the builder offers after closing - once the excitement of buying wears off, you will want to make sure you have a strong warranty in place to support you as your homes ages.”
+“Make sure you pay attention to what the builder offers after closing - once the excitement of buying wears off, you will want to make sure you have a strong warranty in place to support you as your home settles.”

 And Kevin keeps his eye on his buyers’ bottom line.
-“Ask what closing costs/concessions are going to be made by the builder with preferred lenders.
-Ask what incentives are available with use of preferred lenders.”
+“Ask what closing costs, credits or concessions are going to be made by the builder when you use their preferred lender.”

 #6 – Build your dream home